 It’s not just about taking a few moments for yourself; mindfulness is about resetting your body’s nervous system back to neutral.
 This is important because if your body spends too much time in a stressed state, you may be at risk of developing long term health issues.
 To combat this, and reduce your stress levels instantaneously, all you need to do is sit quietly and inhale and exhale deeply for a count of four.
 This will immediately calm your nervous system down and allow you to think clearly and rationally.

-Hopefully these tips will help you to cope more effectively if you’re experiencing a difficult working situation.
-If you are continuing to struggle in your social work job role, make sure you contact your Sanctuary consultant.
-Not only can they be an effective sounding board (and someone to vent to) but they may be able to make suggestions to improve your working situation or help you find an alternative job.
+If you are continuing to struggle in your role, make sure you contact your Sanctuary consultant.
+They may be able to make suggestions to improve your working situation or help you find an alternative job.
 We have written a selection of pieces around navigating your social work career.